 It’s one of the most famous castles to visit, with various tour options offered.
 These include trips to see the sumptuous interiors and incredible art collections found in the Hall of the Singers and the Throne Room.

 This vast statue of Jesus stands atop Mount Corcovado, dating back to just after World War 1.
 With 6 million tiles making up the colossal statue, Christ the Redeemer has an aura of uniqueness.
 And as it’s in a city as popular as Rio, it’s not an activity that’ll require much planning.

 58. Taipei 101, Taiwan

-When it opened in October of 2004, Taipei 101 was the world’s tallest building.
+When it opened in October 2004, Taipei 101 was the world’s tallest building.
 Its height, inclusive of the spire, is 508 metres.
-Alas its rule as the world’s tallest building didn’t last long.
+Alas, its rule as the world’s tallest building didn’t last long.
 When Burj Khalifa opened in 2007 it snatched away the title.

 Public observatories are on floors 88 to 91.
 Level 89 has an indoor observatory and the outdoor observatory is on Level 91.
 When it was completed, this was the highest outdoor observatory in the world.

 I highly recommend going to Level 91 and heading to where they have the viewing consoles for the best photos.
-There are fantastic views on the other levels – some may say better – however, the light is nowhere near as good as being on the outside of the building.
+There are fantastic views on the other levels – some may say better – however, the light is nowhere near as good as being outside the building.

 ⇒ Book your tickets to Taipei 101